coursera/courseraresearchexports/README.rst

 installation instructions for your platform found at: https://pip.pypa.io/en/latest/installing.html#install-or-upgrade-pip

+Note: the tool requires ``docker`` to already be installed on your machine.
+Please see the docker
+`installation instructions <http://docs.docker.com/index.html>`_ for further information.

 Setup
 -----

 Authorize your application using `courseraoauth2client <https://github.com/coursera/courseraoauth2client>`_::

     courseraoauth2client config authorize --app manage-research-exports

+Check that your docker instance is running.
+Please see the docker `getting started guide <https://docs.docker.com/engine/getstarted/>`_ for your platform.

 Command Line Interface
 ----------------------